mp5maker/sharing-code-vtecx/learning-api-app/src/markdowns/en/big-query-summary.md

 ```
 <br /><br />

-Example of saving in bigquery
+Example of saving in BigQuery

 ```
-vtecxapi.postBQ(data, false) // save to to big query
+vtecxapi.postBQ(data, false) // save to to BigQuery
 ```
 <br /><br />

 Example of simple post

 ```
-vtecxapi.post(data, false) // save to to big query
+vtecxapi.post(data, false) // save to to BigQuery
 ```
 <br /><br />

-Example of updating in bigquery
+Example of updating in BigQuery

 ```
-vtecxapi.postBQ(data, false) // update to to big query
+vtecxapi.postBQ(data, false) // update to to BigQuery
 ```
 <br /><br />